scratcharchive/mountainsort_examples/bash_examples/001_ms4_bash_example/readme.md

 This example shows how to run the MountainSort v4 spike sorting algorithm using a bash script.
 This does not include the automated curation and is just intended to illustrate MountainLab usage from the command-line and using simple bash scripts.
-The recommended way to run spike sorting is by using python scripts in jupyterlab.
+The recommended way to run spike sorting is by using python scripts and/or JupyterLab.
 See the documentation for more details.

 First you must install the latest version of mountainlab and at least the following mountainlab packages (see docs for installation instructions):
 * ml_ephys